 Why social work?

 You have the desire to help others, to make a difference and to influence changes that have an impact on the world.
 Now, you need the knowledge and skills to provide that help.
 Binghamton University is the place to pursue your baccalaureate of social work (BSW) or master’s degree in social work (MSW).

 Students can pursue their MSW on a full- or part-time track.
 We also have an advanced standing program for students who have received their bachelor’s in social work.
-Two dual degrees programs with the Department of Spanish and the Department of Public Administration and the Department of Student Affairs Administration offer you the ability to earn two master's degrees in three years.
+Dual degrees programs with the Department of Spanish and the Department of Public Administration and the Department of Student Affairs Administration offer you the ability to earn two master's degrees in three years.

-Our mission is to prepare social workers for autonomous, knowledge-based, advanced generalist practice within an integrated community of scholars, practitioners and learners.
+Our mission is to prepare social workers for autonomous, knowledge-based, generalist (BSW) advanced generalist (MSW) practice within an integrated community of scholars, practitioners and learners.

 We help students acquire a broad base of knowledge and skills to address the needs of individuals, groups, families, organizations and communities.
 Binghamton University is committed to education that furthers social and economic justice, as well as to developing professional social workers who will become leaders in a complex, multicultural and increasingly global society.